Kirkwood Road is about to become more efficient and pedestrian friendly.

 The project also includes the addition and reconstruction of sidewalks along the east side of Kirkwood Road from Chester Ave to Nipher Middle School.
 This will provide a safe and ADA-compliant route to Nipher Middle School and Downtown Kirkwood for pedestrians south of the BNSF Railroad.
 The infill of this gap is a top priority identified in the Kirkwood Pedestrian and Bicycle Plan.
 The project is partially funded through the CMAQ and TAP federal aid programs.

-Major intersection work won’t take place until late Spring.
-Kirkwood Road will remain open to traffic during this time, but temporary lane closures will be necessary.
+Kirkwood Road will remain open to traffic during this project, but temporary lane and sidewalk closures will be necessary.
 We encourage motorists to check for Work Zone updates regularly and plan ahead for the expected delays.
 Electronic message boards along the route will provide drivers with advance notice of lane closures and other project information.

 For questions and concerns please contact Chris Krueger, City Engineer, at 314.822.5820.